-exercise and internal body clockWhat most now prioritize is to keep themselves active.
-To proactively move their bodies forward any way they can, this to get the internals rejuvenated, to look refreshed, become more fit with a healthier outward resolution on the mind and the skin.
-So there really are no excuses or suitable alternates.
+What most now prioritize is to keep themselves active.
+To proactively move their bodies forward any way they can, to get the internals rejuvenated, to look refreshed, become more fit with a healthier outward resolution on the mind and the skin.
+So there really are no excuses or suitable alternates but to exercise.

-Some will exercise until it hurts, will make voluntary body movement to sweat more.
-Most now surrender to the “use it or lose it” protocol, this to sum up the reasons why they walk, run, jump, lift, and skip as often as possible.
+Most now surrender to the “use it or lose it” protocol, to sum up the reasons why they walk, run, jump, lift, and skip as often as possible.

-Most are finding permanent excuses, reasons to do more physical activity.
-What’s more important and adds further validation is that any degree of exercising does is affects our circadian rhythms positively, which is our built-in body clocks.
+What’s more important and adds further validation is what any degree of exercising does, is affects our circadian rhythms positively, which is our built-in body clock.

-The Role That Circadian Rhythms Play
+The Role Circadian Rhythms Play

-Think of circadian rhythms as being the body’s natural internal clock.
-Everything that we do as humans, which includes from the moment we wake, to eating and then digesting, fighting off illness, and then sleeping again, is set and timed by our own internal biological rhythms.
+Everything we do as humans, which includes from the moment we wake, to eating and then digesting, fighting off illness, and then sleeping again, is set and timed by our own internal biological rhythms.

 Exercising And Its Effects On Circadian Rhythms

-The study was divided into two groups, the first being those who exercised and thus had “healthy” internal clocks, and the other who were inactive and had “disrupted” internal clocks.
+The study was divided into two groups, the first being those who exercised and had “healthy” internal clocks, and the other who were inactive and had “disrupted” internal clocks.

 Young Adults And Their Natural Circadian Rhythms

-As we grow older, what occurs are changes to the processes which involves several bodily functions to modify, such as our sleep cycles, appetite, energy, and activity levels, which shifts during these times.
+As we grow older, what occurs are changes to the processes which involves several bodily functions to modify.

-If they were sedentary for one day, and then performed activity the next day, there was noticeable positive improvement in their cycles the day that they exercised.
+If they were sedentary for one day, and then performed activity the next day, there was noticeable positive improvement in their cycles the day they exercised.

 Circadian Rhythm Cycles As We Age